arashkaffamanesh/bonsai/README.md

 ### OpenEBS

-If you'd like to have OpenEBS on your RKE cluster, run:
+If you'd like to have OpenEBS on your RKE cluster on your local machine, run:

 ```bash
 ./6-deploy-openebs.sh